I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iofreecontroller.md

 <p>None</p>

 ## -remarks
 <p>The connection between the current target device object and the controller object is released only if no requests are currently queued to the same device.
 Otherwise, the driver's ControllerControl routine is called with the next IRP bound through the device controller to the target device. </p>

-<p>The connection between the current target device object and the controller object is released only if no requests are currently queued to the same device.
-Otherwise, the driver's ControllerControl routine is called with the next IRP bound through the device controller to the target device. </p>

 ## -requirements